filesender/filesender/docs/v2.0/admin/configuration/index.md

 ### auth_sp_type

-* __description:__ which authentication library to use.  saml=SimpleSAMLphp, shibboleth=shibboleth, fake uses a local file.
+* __description:__ which authentication library to use.  saml=SimpleSAMLphp, oidc=OpenIDConnectClient, shibboleth=shibboleth, fake uses a local file.
 Do not use the fakesp in production!
 * __mandatory:__ no
 * __type:__ string, keyword
-* __permissible values:__ "saml", "shibboleth", "fake"
+* __permissible values:__ "saml", "oidc", "shibboleth", "fake"
 * __default:__ saml
 * __cookies:__ saml uses them by default
 * __available:__ since version 2.0